openfoodfacts/off-product-environmental-impact/doc/source/estimating-product-impact.rst

 We then loop over all the impact categories considered to calculate the impact of this recipe and add it to a list.
 The logarithms of the impact values of the recipes calculated so far are averaged and weighted by their confidence score and this result is added to a list.
 This list thus contains the weighted average of the impact logs of the first :math:`1, 2, \dots, n` first draws.
-Thanks to the CLT, we know that the values of this list of means follow a normal distribution.
+Thanks to the CLT, the values of this list of means seem to follow a normal distribution.
 We can therefore estimate a confidence interval for this distribution.
 If the width of this interval converted back to the linear space (by taking the exponential of the bounds) is smaller than the ``confidence_interval_width`` parameter for all impact categories, the loop ends and the weighted geometric mean of the calculated impacts for each category is returned as well as other results derived from the recipes impacts distributions.